Contract Management 101: Understanding Contract Management

 It is important to remember, contracts are the currency of business.
 They are the foundation of everything an organization builds, and they enable or restrict nearly every action it takes.
 Buying, selling, collaborating—these all depend on contracts.
 It’s easy to see why contracts and bottlenecks are often considered inseparable.

 Therefore it is critical, if not paramount, for other departments, like Sales and Procurement, to be not just involved in the contract lifecycle management process—they must be invested in its success.
-For instance, consider how important it will be for a contract management solution to easily integrate with their sales and CRM tools, like Salesforce and Microsoft Dynamics 365— the places where your sales teams live, day in and day out.
+For instance, consider how important it will be for contract management software to easily integrate with their sales and CRM tools, like Salesforce and Microsoft Dynamics 365— the places where your sales teams live, day in and day out.
 When sales, procurement, and legal teams are aligned, business velocity can increase dramatically.

 Contract terms often include important information around pricing, deliverables, service level agreements, deadlines, obligations, and more.
 They are the cornerstone of your business—and represent both opportunity and risk to your organization.
 Executive Teams, Business Managers, and Human Resources should all be considered important stakeholders in contract management decisions.